-Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies The Board through the Audit Committee performs its oversight responsibility of the Company's corporate governance processes relating to the independence and performance of its internal and external auditors.
-The Audit Committee Charter lays down the specific duties and responsibilities of the Audit Committee with respect to the Internal and External Auditors and such duties and responsibilities include, among others, the obligation of As they are considered "third parties" or public, the PSE-disclosure rules to protect public interest shall apply.
-As they are considered "third parties" or public, the PSE-disclosure rules to protect public interest shall apply.
-As they are considered "third parties" or public, the PSE-disclosure rules to protect public interest shall apply. maintaining the independence and objectivity of the said auditors.
-Internal Auditors are covered by the Securities Dealing Policy of the Company.
-Moreover, its Charter espouses the principle of independence and objectivity.
-The said charter espouses the following: "Internal Auditing" is an independent, objective assurance and consulting activity designed to add value and improve an organization's operations; and "Internal Audit Group" is a staff organization and functions in an
+Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies

+The Board through the As they are considered As they are considered As they are considered

+Audit Committee "third parties" or "third parties" or "third parties" or

+performs its oversight public, the PSE- public, the PSE- public, the PSEresponsibility of the disclosure rules to disclosure rules to disclosure rules to

+Company's corporate protect public interest protect public interest protect public interest

+governance processes shall apply. shall apply. shall apply.

+relating to the ,

+independence and

+performance of its

+internal and external

+auditors.
+The Audit

+Committee Charter

+lays down the specific

+duties and

+responsibilities of the

+Audit Committee with

+respect to the Internal

+and External Auditors

+and such duties and

+responsibilities include,

+among others, the

+obligation of

+maintaining the

+independence and

+objectivity of the said

+auditors.

+Internal Auditors are

+covered by the

+Securities Dealing

+Policy of the Company.

+Moreover, its Charter

+espouses the principle

+of independence and

+objectivity.
+The said charter espouses the

+following:

+"Internal Auditing" is

+an independent, objective assurance

+and consulting activity

+designed to add value

+and improve an

+organization's operations; and

+operations, and

+"Internal Audit Group"

+is a staff organization and functions in an

-advisory capacity; it exercises no direct authority over the operating activities or functions it reviews.
+advisory capacity; it

+exercises no direct

+authority over the operating activities or

+functions it reviews.

 As to its External

 Auditor, the Company

 is guided by the

-current ethical

-standards in the
+current ethical standards in the

 engagement of the

-services of such editors and does not engage
+services of such editors

-the same to render
+and does not engage the same to render

 non-audit services if

 such services may

-create threats to the
+create threats to the auditor's

-auditor's

 independence.